swt30/thesis/chapters/04-heating/04-heating.md

 | Visual/thermal opacity ratio | $γ$ | $0.01$ |
 | Atmosphere/envelope transition pressure | $P_\mathrm{env}$ | $100\,$bar |

-: Default values used in the parameter exploration. $^\star$By "variable" I mean that the opacity is allowed to increase into the atmosphere according to @eq:opacity and the atmospheric temperature and pressure, rather than kept fixed. {#tbl:default-values}
+Table: Default values used in the parameter exploration. $^\star$By "variable" I mean that the opacity is allowed to increase into the atmosphere according to @eq:opacity and the atmospheric temperature and pressure, rather than kept fixed. {#tbl:default-values}

 ##### Opacity and opacity ratio